smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 The first option requires &approx;25 times the LoC as the second option.
 By the way some people are evaluating AI performance, the first option is 25 times more productive than the second.
 But if you ever find yourself in the position of needing to go back after the fact and change something on all the whoozits, you'd probably appreciate the original author a lot more if they kept things lean and mean with the shorter loop-based approach.

 "But wait!"
 Oh, great, _this_ guy again.
 "AI is a perfect tool to do all that rote correction for you!
 It shouldn't matter which way the code was structured because coding assistants can make the change just as easily either way."
-Sure, and you also wouldn't need to waste your time doing the laundry if you just threw your clothes out after each wear and had new ones drop-shipped from China.{{% margin-note side %}}Rob Rhinehart, the mastermind behind the Soylent meal replacement drink, reportedly did exactly this.{{% /margin-note %}} The two approaches are only equivalent to maintain if you are willing to ignore the massive Rube Goldberg machine of complexity that one side requires that the other side doesn't.
+Sure, and if you want to wear clean clothes, you could either do the laundry or you could throw your wardrobe away after one wear and have fresh replacements drop-shipped from China.{{% margin-note side %}}Rob Rhinehart, the mastermind behind the Soylent meal replacement drink, reportedly did exactly this.{{% /margin-note %}} The two approaches are only equivalent to maintain if you are willing to ignore the massive Rube Goldberg machine of complexity that one side requires that the other side doesn't.

 I don't know if some people just flat-out don't understand where care and craft come from.
 I'm not even sure I can put into words exactly how strongly some of us feel their pull in all facets of our lives.
 It is kind of like being in a position of being asked by society to fell a metaphorical tree, being given the option of using a chainsaw or an axe, and sometimes deliberately choosing the axe despite it being more difficult and time-consuming in every measurable way.
 I could've cut through that trunk easily with the chainsaw, yet I chose to do it the harder way for a reason that was deeply important to me.
 And I _succeeded_ at it.
 The tree coming down was the part that was important to society, but the hard axe work was important to _me_.
 Any ol' schmuck could've bungled their way through a tree trunk using a chainsaw.
 I see no merit in taking the easier path. {{% margin-note %}}Just look at how long this article is, for God's sake.
 And you're just reading it---I made myself _write_ it!{{% /margin-note %}} The challenge of doing things the hard way has led me to some of my proudest achievements in life.